yroc/JavaProjects/README.md

 `BankingApp` represents a basic banking app that creates a bank account and a client that directs banking activities (e.g., deposits, withdraws).
 It is a very simple Java app intended to provide practice with very basic Java concepts.

+`FizzBuzz` simulates the child's game "FizzBuzz".
+It is very simple Java code designed for basic practice.
+There is no object orientation (just a single main class).
+It introduces the idea of modulus for determining when one number is divisible by another.